datacrunch-research/cluster-tests/README.md

 DataCrunch Instant Clusters provide on-demand access to high-performance computing resources.
 To ensure your cluster is operating correctly, we've developed these validation tests that cover different layers of a typical ML workload:

-- **Container-based tests**: Validate containerized workloads using SLURM with Enroot/Pyxis
+- **Container-based tests**: Validate containerized workloads using SLURM with Enroot/Pyxis.
-- **NCCL communication tests**: Verify high-speed networking and GPU-to-GPU communication
+- **NCCL communication tests**: Verify high-speed networking and GPU-to-GPU communication.
-- **Training workload tests**: End-to-end validation of distributed training scenarios
+- **Training workload tests**: End-to-end validation of distributed training scenarios.

 Some of these tests are run during our internal validation process to ensure clusters meet performance benchmarks before delivery.